olmps/memo/flutter/ARCHITECTURE.md

 Tests [fixtures](https://en.wikipedia.org/wiki/Test_fixture#Software) - here is a
 [good SO answer](https://stackoverflow.com/a/14684400/8558606) explaining what they represent.
 In our scenario, they usually represent raw data, models or entities.

-## `web/`

-Stores all required (and generated) files to output builds for the Web platform.
-Currently not supported.

 ---